Freight Shipping from Tacoma to Charlotte

 How much does it cost to ship freight from Tacoma to Charlotte?

-Full truckload (FTL) rates from Tacoma, WA to Charlotte, NC currently range from $6,383-$7,868 for a standard dry van load over the 2,969-mile route.
+Full truckload (FTL) rates from Tacoma, WA to Charlotte, NC currently range $6,383-$7,868 (roughly $2.17-$2.68 per mile over 2,969 miles).
 LTL shipments typically cost $1,833-$2,924 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Tacoma to Charlotte?